 Chief Secretary to the Treasury Darren Jones has stated that "the Chancellor will set out any decisions on tax one way or the other at the budget," scheduled for autumn.

-The UK’s Millionaire Exodus
+The UK’s millionaire exodus

 The immediate consequence of these policy shifts and ongoing speculation is a dramatic increase in the number of wealthy individuals leaving the UK.